Wednesday, December 21, 2005

 --Ephesians 4:26,27 RSV

-There are six things which the LORD hates, seven which are an abomination to him: haughty eyes, a lying tongue, and hands that shed innocent blood, a heart that devises wicked plans, feet that make haste to run to evil, a false witness who breathes out lies, and a man who sows discord among brothers.
+There are six things which the LORD hates, seven which are an abomination to him: haughty eyes, a lying tongue, and hands that shed innocent blood, a heart that devises wicked plans, feet that make haste to run to evil, a false witness who breathes out lies, and a man who sows discord among brothers."Pride is the biggest single killer of churches, marriages and families.
+For as long as we stand on our dignity, we stand firmly within the sphere of Satan's influence.
+Are you 'always the one'?
+It doesn't matter.
+What's more important, for you to be right or for you and your father, mother, brother, sister, pastor, spouse, child to have a relationship, one with the other?
+What's more important, to be vindicated or to have real fellowship that is alive and growing?

 -- Proverbs 6:16-19 RSV